nickzeng123/portfolio/README.md

 ## Description

-This browser application allows users to view projects of Nicholas Zeng, and navigates them to the repositories in Github.
+This browser application allows users to view projects of Nicholas Zeng by navigating them to the repositories in Github with a description for each project.

 This browser application also demonstrates my skills, education, job experience, the reason I learned programming, interests, and hobbies.

 ## Setup/Installation Requirements